Last reviewed on 16th September 2023 by Martin Alexander (Mortgage Advisor)

 The Construction Industry Scheme (CIS) was introduced by the HMRC with the aim of allowing contractors to deduct money from a subcontractor’s payments and pay it to the HRMC.
-The deductions would then count as advance payments towards the subcontractor’s tax and National Insurance.
+The deductions then count as advance payments toward the subcontractor’s tax and National Insurance.

-Contractors must register for the scheme, however subcontractors have the option not to register.
-If subcontractors don’t register for the CIS then deductions are taken from their payments at a higher rate.
-Payslips are usually provided to subcontractors showing gross and net income.
+Contractors must register for the scheme but subcontractors don’t have to.
+If subcontractors don’t register for the scheme then deductions are taken from their earnings at a higher rate.
+Payslips are usually provided to subcontractors showing their gross and net income.
 Those using this scheme can then apply for a mortgage using this method of income, allowing them to benefit from borrowing more.

-Construction Industry Scheme mortgages can be useful as applicants applying for self-employed mortgages can sometimes struggle.
-This is because many sole traders will write off as many expenses as possible against their income in order to pay less tax.
-As lenders generally assess affordability based on net profit figures, the mortgage amounts offered are generally lower than anticipated.
+CIS mortgages are useful as self-employed applicants can sometimes struggle to get a mortgage.
+This is because many sole traders will write off as many expenses as possible against their income in order to reduce tax.
+As lenders generally assess affordability based on net profit figures, the mortgage amounts offered are typically lower than anticipated.

-A CIS mortgage enables lenders to calculate affordability on gross income figures, rather than net income figures, maximising the value of mortgage amounts offered to applicants.
+A CIS mortgage allows lenders to calculate affordability on gross income figures, rather than net income figures.
+This can increase the mortgage amount you’re able to borrow.

-It’s important to understand that not all lenders will offer CIS mortgages.
-The lenders that will lend each have varied criteria and assess applicants on a case by case basis.
-As a result, there isn’t one clear explanation that will suit everybody.
-That being said, there is a general criteria that will need to be met, which is the following:
+It’s important to understand that not all lenders offer CIS mortgages.
+The lenders that do, each have varied criteria and assess applicants on a case-by-case basis.

 - 3-6 months CIS payslips (usually 6 months)